JhouLab/Pi5WebcamRecorder/README.md

     |  3  |  4  |
     -------------

-You can start/stop recording from the GUI, from external 3.3V logic (see "GPIO PROTOCOL" section below), or with keyboard shortcuts:
+You can start/stop recording from the GUI, or from external GPIO logic inputs (see "GPIO PROTOCOL" section below).

-    1-4:            Typing a camera number will start/stop recording that camera.
-    Left cursor:    Cycles through cameras in descending order Right cursor:   Cycles through cameras in ascending order "Q":            Quits program.
-(Any ongoing records will also be stopped).

 By default, videos save to the program directory, but I recommend you change this to an external drive, to avoid filling up your SD card.